Table of Contents

 Different materials used for fillings affect how soon you can eat.
 Let’s look at the common types:

-- Composite Fillings: These are tooth-colored and harden almost instantly.
+- Composite Fillings: These are tooth-coloured and harden almost instantly.
 You can eat sooner after the procedure.

-- Amalgam Fillings: Made of metals like silver, these fillings take longer to harden, so you need to wait a bit longer before eating.
+- Amalgam Fillings: Made of metals like silver, these fillings take longer to harden, so you must wait a bit longer before eating.

 - Gold Fillings: Gold fillings are long-lasting but may require a longer waiting period for you to eat.

-Now that you know the basics, let’s answer the key question.
+Now that you know the basics, let’s answer the critical question.

 How Long After a Filling Can You Eat?